kuko6/click-correction/README.md

  <p align="center">
   <img src="./docs/imgs/correction_pipeline.png" alt="diagram" style="width:60%;"/>
   <br/>
-  <i>correction method diagram</i>
+  <i>Correction method diagram</i>
 </p>

 The correction is based on an auxiliary correction network, which refines the initial (imperfect) segmentations based on the provided clicks.
-In general, the correction is done on a local level, where the clicks denote areas of the initial segmentations that need to be refined.
+In general, the correction is done on a local level, where the clicks denote areas of the initial segmentations that need to be improved.

 The architecture of the correction network is based on the U-Net architecture with separate encoders for each of the different modalities (cuts from the binary segmentation masks and from the MRI sequences).

  <p align="center">
   <img src="./docs/imgs/updated_multimodal_v2.png" alt="diagram" style="width:60%;"/>
   <br/>
-  <i>architecture of the correction network</i>
+  <i>Architecture of the correction network</i>
 </p>

 We also designed a custom loss function.
 The loss fuction is based on the Dice loss but adds an additional weighting factor which gives higher weights to the areas denoted by the clicks.